talison/jekyll-cmd-line/README.md

     Draft number (or ENTER for new post):

 At this point, you can choose to convert draft 1 to a post by entering 1 and hitting ENTER.
-This will move `deep-thoughts.markdown` from the _drafts directory to the _posts directory and rename it with today's date.
+This will move `deep-thoughts.markdown` from the drafts directory to the posts directory and rename it with today's date.

-If you didn't intend to convert a draft to a post, just hit ENTER and a new post will be created.
+If a matching draft was found, but you just want to create a new post, hit ENTER.
+The draft will stay put and a new post is created.

 __Create a post__